SlyAceZeta/Ribbons.Guide/README.md

 ### License

-Pokémon, data, and images © Nintendo/Creatures Inc./GAME FREAK Inc. This project is not affiliated with Nintendo, Game Freak, or The Pokémon Company.
+Pokémon, data, and images © Nintendo/Creatures Inc./Game Freak.
+This project is not affiliated with Nintendo, Creatures Inc., Game Freak, or The Pokémon Company.

 All original content and code is governed by the [GPL-3.0 license](https://opensource.org/license/gpl-3-0/).